atlassian-labs/atlaspack/packages/transformers/js/hoist.md

 The packager visits dependencies recursively, starting from the bundle entries, and following the `import` statements left by the hoist transform.
 It resolves the import specifiers to dependencies, follows the dependency to a resolved asset, and then recursively processes that asset.
 The `import` statement is replaced by the processed code of the dependency.

 For each asset, we look at the symbols used by each dependency and resolve them to their final location, following re-exports.
-This is done by Parcel core in the bundle graph.
+This is done by Atlaspack core in the bundle graph.
 We perform a string replacement for each temporary import name to the final resolved symbol.
 If the resolved asset is wrapped, we use `parcelRequire` to load it, and if it has non-static exports, we use a member expression on the namespace object.

 The packager also synthesizes the exports object when needed.
 If the namespace is used, the asset has non-static exports, or it is wrapped, a namespace is declared, and each used symbol is added to the namespace using the `$parcel$export` helper.
 This is different from the previous implemetation, which added the exports object in the link phase, and then _removed_ it if unnecessary in the link phase.
 Now we do the opposite, which makes it possible to operate on strings rather than ASTs.